johnfmorton/docker-build-a-banner/README-for-DockerHub.md

 ### Step 2

 You are now inside the container.
-To create your banner, tell Yeoman to use the Build A Banner generator.
+Tell Yeoman to use the Build A Banner generator to create your banner.

 ```
 yo buildabanner